cgm616/momi/content/sections/identity.md

 Two of my interviewees expressed that Jewish identity consisted of more than [religion](@/sections/going-to-synagogue.md), but varied in the strength of their convictions.
 The third, Ellen, was insistent on a the solely religious Judaism.
 However, all three described Jewish identity in an *unstable* manner.
-By this, I mean that they often expressed a lack of knowledge, allowed for other understandings of Jewishness than their own, and seemed stuck between multiple ideas of Jewish identity.
+By this, I mean that they often expressed a lack of certain knowledge, allowed for other understandings of Jewishness than their own, and seemed stuck between multiple ideas of Jewish identity.
+Note carefully that I do not mean to say that their understandings of Jewish identity were wrong or somehow bad.
+Instead, I only seek to highlight that they expressed insecurity and uncertainty about the ways Jewishness exists in the same manner that Judaism has long escaped an easy definition.{{ footnote(keys="gonzalez-lesserJewishnessSuiGeneris2020") }}

 The most dogmatic understanding of Jewish identity was Ellen's.
 Numerous times through our interview, she said emphatically that "Judaism is a religion."